promiscuous-io/promiscuous/README.md

 Usage
 ------

-From a publisher side (app that owns the data), simply `include Replicable::Publisher` and use the `replicate` method in your model as shown below.
-All fields changes are broadcasted.
+From a publisher side (app that owns the data), create a Publisher per model. as shown below.

-From your subscribers side (apps that receive updates from the publisher), `include Replicable::Subscriber` and use a block to explicitly express the list of fields to be replicated, as shown below.
+From your subscribers side (apps that receive updates from the publisher), create a Subscriber per model, as shown below.

 Example
 --------